hashicorp/vault-action/README.md

 NPMTOKEN=somelongtoken
 ```

-You can also access the secret via ouputs:
+You can also access the secret via outputs:

 ```yaml
 steps: